-Share your weaknesses online and offline, being open that it is not what it always seems like on the beautiful pictures.
-Giving your following a real understanding of what they start with building a career as a nomad and questioning them selves if they are strong enough.
+Share your weaknesses online and offline, being open that it is not what it always seems like in the beautiful pictures.
+Giving your following a real understanding of what they start with building a career as a nomad and questioning themselves if they are strong enough.

-Also, take care of your self.
-Find ways to connect the mind, body and soul.
-Behind the laptop we are so in our mind that we sometimes forget we even have a body.
-Take yoga classes, try to meditate, walks in nature or for me the best feeling there is, a long road trip with open windows, playing my favourite songs.
+Also, take care of yourself.
+Find ways to connect the mind, body, and soul.
+Behind the laptop, we are so in our mind that we sometimes forget we even have a body.
+Take yoga classes, try to meditate, walk in nature, or for me the best feeling there is a long road trip with open windows, playing my favorite songs.

-Lucky for me my start up gives me both of best worlds, getting to know people better, still travelling the world and having the freedom to settle down wherever I want.
+Luckily for me my startup gives me both of the best worlds, getting to know people better, still traveling the world, and having the freedom to settle down wherever I want.
 And giving others the opportunity to experience the same.
-I knew I always wanted to do this but at the time I started with setting up my business I this was not aware at all of how big this health issue is.
-I think I am on the right track with doing what I do today.
+I knew I always wanted to do this but at the time I started setting up my business I this was not aware at all of how big this health issue is.
+I think I am on the right track by doing what I do today.

 If we all think of what we can do to discuss and prevent this issue, the health of many nomads will hopefully be a bit better in 2035 than the health of some nomads these days.